dadahcr2/amb/_pages/home.md

 ####  "*I have shaped cultures of high performance, accountability, and open communication in all the teams I have led, to drive growth and profitability.
 I boost efficiency by leveraging technology and automation while also fostering ideation and experimentation.
 I deliver on the full range of corporate finance functions including effective board and investor communication.*"
 {: style="text-align: center;"}

-#### "I am a leader of people who influences by communicating a clear vision and aligning incentives.*"
+#### "*I am a leader of people who influences by communicating a clear vision and aligning incentives.*"
 {: style="text-align: center;"}

 ![]()